palantirnet/search_api_federated_solr/README.md

  * Indexing of multiple, independent Drupal sites into a single index
  * Optional filtering of search results by site
  * Standard presentation of search results on all sites
- * A standard search block for use on all sites
+ * A standard search block for use on all sites with optional configurable type-ahead search results
  * Customizable presentation using a single CSS file

 ### How does it work?